ariok/WRAPI/README.md

 `-(void) notAllowedDictionaryRequest`

-Not every dictionary are supported (at the moment) by Wordreference.com for example you can't ask for Spanish to Jappanese translation.
+Not every dictionaries are supported (at the moment) by Wordreference.com for example you can't ask for Spanish to Jappanese translation.
-This function is called after a request on a not supported dictionary.
+This function is called after requesting a not supported dictionary.

 ** Redirect request **

 `-(void)translateRedirectTo:(NSString *)url`

 This function is an helper to intercept inverted request.
-For example if you request translation for the term "People" from Italian to English (thus, on dictionary @"item") this function is called with `url=@"enit"`
+For example if you request translation for the term "People" from Italian to English (thus, on dictionary @"iten") this function is called with `url=@"enit"`